-- 1. Complete Form A, Step 1of the" Request for a Girl to Participate on a Boys Team"; - 2.
+- 1. Complete Form A, Step 1 of the" Request for a Girl to Participate on a Boys Team"; - 2.
 Complete Form A Step 2 of the "Request for a Girl to Participate on a Boys Team"; this form includes the actual self-assessment criteria. - 3.
 Complete the Form A step 3 of the "Request for a Girl to Participate on a Boys Team". - 4.
-Send all forms to the ISBE.
+Send all forms to the ISBE. - 5.
+The ISBE will act on your request and subsequently they will acknowledge your schools compliance status with the Illinois Sex Equity Rules (23 Illinois Administrative Code 200) Section 200.80 Extracurricular Program and Activities.
+This letter will make eligible the girl for participation in the IHSA state series on the boy's team. - 6.
+A copy of that letter will also be sent to the IHSA by the ISBE.